simonmcnair/Hugo-Tec/content/posts/first.md

  - Internet of Things (IOT)

-## We have also have a wealth of experience with:
+## We also have a wealth of experience with:
  - Docker
  - Virtualisation
  - Windows/Linux/MacOS